-Your before-tax contributions above 5% of your eligible pay are not matched by the Company, but they share in the investment results of the Plan and grow on a tax-deferred basis.
-If your before-tax contributions end for any reason, your Company matching contributions will also stop.
+Your 401(k) contributions above 5% of your eligible pay are not matched by the Company, but they share in the investment results of the Plan and grow on a tax-deferred basis.
+If your 401(k) contributions end for any reason, your Company Matching contributions will also stop.